 The short answer is no, you can’t.
 In fact, it is illegal for an insurer to sell you Medigap insurance if they are aware that you are already enrolled in a Medicare Advantage plan and do not intend to cancel it.
 When applying for a Medicare supplement, you must attest to your intent to cancel any current creditable coverage or Medicare Advantage plan.

-Medicare Advantage plans are a privatized version of Medicare Parts A & B. It is a means for someone to get the Part A and Part B benefits they would get if they purchased Original Medicare, as well as some additional benefits specified by the insurer (for example prescription drugs coverage).
+Medicare Advantage plans are a privatized version of Medicare Parts A & B. It is a means the intent is to get the same Part A and Part B benefits they would get if they purchased Original Medicare, as well as some additional benefits specified by the insurer (for example prescription drugs coverage).
 Although your Original Medicare is no longer responsible for your healthcare, you must still pay your Part B premium.

-Medigap, requires you to already have Parts A and B, and pays the copays, coinsurance and deductibles that are not covered by Original Medicare.
+Like Advantage Plans, Medigap requires you to already have Parts A and B. Medigap Plans and pay the copays, coinsurance and deductibles that are not covered by Original Medicare.
 A Medigap plan adds to or supplements Original Medicare.